mrdijk/EnergyEfficient_FL/fabric/k8s/archive/ARCHIVE.md

 Below are old documentations, while the rest of this folder contains old solutions, such as an old kubespray solution.

-# Old Kubernetes cluster setup with Kubespray from local machine:
+# Old Kubernetes cluster setup with Kubespray from local machine (before executing it on the control plane node with SSH):
 ## Configure Kubernetes cluster/environment
 ### Preparing Kubespary
 In a Linux terminal (e.g. WSL), execute the following commands to prepare Kubespray for usage: